MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/admin-shopify-connector.md

 ---
-title: Test and training scenarios
+title: Test and training scenarios for integrating with Shopify
 description: In this walkthrough, we take you through various integration scenarios between Shopify and Business Central. ms.date: 05/11/2022 ms.topic: article ms.service: dynamics365-business-central ms.reviewer: solsen
-author: edupont04
+author: andreipa
 ms.author: andreipa
 ---

-# Test and Training Scenarios
+# Test and Training Scenarios for Integrating with Shopify

-This section demonstrates common scenarios and walks you through the steps to test or train the users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and Shopify store.
+This section demonstrates common scenarios and walks you through the steps to test or train the users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and the Shopify store.

 ## Preparation

-Start by creating an Azure Active Directory tenant and get administration log-in and password.
+Begin by creating an Azure Active Directory tenant and get the administration login and password.
 For more information, see [Preparing demonstrations of [!INCLUDE[prod_short](../includes/prod_short.md)]](/dynamics365/business-central/dev-itpro/administration/demo-environment.md), steps 1-6.
-You can stop once you get the administrator account that you got as part of your demo account, typically something like *admin@CRMbc123456.onmicrosoft.com*.
+You can stop once you get the administrator account that you got as part of your demo account, typically equivalent to *admin@CRMbc123456.onmicrosoft.com*.

 Navigate to [Shopify](https://www.shopify.com) and use this administrator account to sign up for a free 14-day trial.
 For more information on how to create and personalize your online store, see [Shopify Help](https://help.shopify.com/).